PempheroKamundi/syllabus_sense/README.md

 * Add rate limiting checks for API calls
 * Add multi-model support for different LLM providers
 * Add comprehensive unit tests
+* Make sure that the LLM correctly categorizes each subtopic under granular topic/theme and not core elements of the syllabus
+* Add evaluation mechanism for the LLM output

 ## Contributing